anton-3/kuebiko-cubing/README.md

 - if you want the WCA ID input to work on the homepage, you need to download https://www.worldcubeassociation.org/export/results/WCA_export.tsv.zip and put it in the wca_data folder (with that same filename)
   - I wrote a script `scripts/update_wca_data.py` that automatically polls WCA for new data exports and downloads them into the `wca_data` folder.
 If you're hosting, you can set this up with a cronjob
   - e.g. daily `0 0 * * * python3 <repo path>/scripts/update_wca_data.py`

+## adding/removing dependencies

+- install pip-compile (in a venv or wherever)
+- change `requirements.in`
+- `pip-compile requirements.in` creates the new `requirements.txt`

 ## shoutout to the original creator